Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay-Web-HPP.md

 ## Step 2: Support Apple Pay on the Web

-The merchant can start supporting Apple Pay on their [Hosted Payment Page](?path=docs/Online-Mobile-Digital/Hosted-Payment-Page/Hosted-Payment-Page.md) by configuring the settings in the [Enterprise Portal](https://www.businesstrack.com).
-For more information, reiview the help section in the Enterprise Portal.
+The merchant can start supporting Apple Pay on their [Hosted Payment Page](?path=docs/Online-Mobile-Digital/Hosted-Payment-Page/Hosted-Payment-Page.md) by configuring the settings in the [Commerce Control Center](https://www.commercecontrol.com).
+For more information, review the help section in the Commerce Control Center.

 ---